l33tlamer/traefik-compose/README.md

 Edit `required/fileConfig.yml` and uncomment the example of Home Assistant for both `routers` and `services` entry.

-# Run before starting:
+# Run before starting the first time:

-Create Docker network:
+Create Docker network, adjust however you want:

 `docker network create traefikproxy --attachable -d bridge --subnet 172.69.69.0/24 --gateway 172.69.69.1`

+Every Docker service that you want to proxy needs to be a member of this network

-Create empty required file:
+Create empty required file, otherwise Docker mapping fails:

 `touch required/acme.json`